-51. By reason of the conduct described above, Respondent has engaged in the following misconduct:
+51. By reason of the conduct described above, Respondent has engaged in the

-- a. charging or collecting an unreasonable fee, by conduct including collecting \$59,000 in legal fees from Syre and attempting to collect an additional \$80,429.79 that Respondent and his firm allegedly incurred for less than three months of representation, in violation of Rule 1.5(a) of the Illinois Rules of Professional Conduct (2010); and - b. failure to refund an unearned fee, by conduct including failing to refund the unearned portions of the \$59,000 in legal fees Syre paid to Respondent's firm, in violation of Rule 1.16(d) of the Illinois Rules of Professional Conduct (2010).
+- i. charging or collecting an unreasonable fee, by conduct including collecting \$59,000 in legal fees from Syre and attempting to collect an additional \$80,429.79 that Respondent and his firm allegedly incurred for less than three months of representation, in violation of Rule 1.5(a) of the Illinois Rules of Professional Conduct (2010); and - failure to refund an unearned fee, by conduct including failing to refund the unearned portions of the \$59,000 in legal fees Syre paid to Respondent's firm, in violation of Rule 1.16(d) of the Illinois Rules of Professional Conduct (2010).

-COUNT IV (Mackin) (Unreasonable fee in the Joseph Mackin matter)
+COUNT IV (Mackin)